 For members interested in becoming a driver of our ambulances, LVAC provides all of the training necessary to understand the rules for operating emergency vehicles and to get extensive hands-on experience actually driving our ambulances in various settings/terrain/road conditions around town.
 You will also be trained on the various radio communication responsibilities a driver has in order to keep the dispatch center (known as 60-control) apprised of our status and location.

 If you would like to experience more extensive hands-on patient treatment opportunities, you may sign up for any number of regionally-offered New York State EMT Certification Programs.
 These programs take approximately four months to complete ending with New York State written and practical examinations and a New York State EMT Certification for people successfully passing the exams.
 LVAC will reimburse the cost of successful completion of these programs.
 Interestingly, most of the EMT's currently with LVAC obtained their certification after they joined us.

 At LVAC, there is a role for everyone to play and every role is important in delivering exceptional patient care.

 To be professional and skilled at what we do, we must train continuously to keep up-to-date on the pertinent protocols and techniques for treating patients.
 LVAC provides training drills on the second and fourth Tuesday of every month.
 These drills contain a combination of classroom instruction and hands-on experience with the various equipment and procedures we are expected to be proficient with.
-For our EMTs, LVAC also arranges for periodic in-house continuing medical education courses to help our EMT's comply with the NY State recertification requirements.
+For our EMTs, LVAC also arranges for periodic in-house continuing medical education courses and provides online delivery options to help our EMT's comply with the NY State recertification requirements.